 Seeing as neither of us had been to either city, we didn’t quite know what to expect.
 Naturally we did our due diligence and read every blog post and watched every vlog on both destinations since the invention of the internet.
 In the end our brains were about to burst with information so we purged ourselves of all preconceived notions and decided to visit both cities with an open mind.

 We returned from our second destination, Budapest, just two days ago and what kind of travel bloggers would we be if we didn’t present our final verdict in the form of a blog post?
-If you are in a similar dilemma as we were and want to get an idea of which city we preferred and why, read on!
+If you are in a similar dilemma and don’t know how to choose between Prague vs Budapest, read our thoughts below!

 The winner of this category is Prague, because all its beautiful sights are so easily accessible.